project-tsurugi/tsurugi-mcp-server/README.md

 - `args`
   - Specify the jar file by full path.
   - `-c` or `--connection` - the endpoint URL to connect Tsurugi. (required)
+  - Specify one of the following credentials.
+    - `"--user", "user"` and `"--password", "password"`
+    - `"--auth-token", "auth token"`
+    - `"--credentials", "/path/to/credential-file"`
+    - `"--no-auth"`
+    - If none of these are specified, authentication will be performed in the following order of priority.
+      1. If `TSURUGI_AUTH_TOKEN` is specified in `env`, authenticate using it as the auth token.
+      2. If a default credential file (`USER_HOME/.tsurugidb/credentials.json`) exists, use it for authentication.
+      3. Authenticate without authentication.
   - If you want to limit the tools used, add `--enable-tools`. (e.g., for read-only access: `"--enable-tools", "listTableNames, getTableMetadata, query"`)
   - If resources is not used, add `"--resource", "false"`.
   - If prompts is not used, add `"--prompt", "false"`.